eugkoos/eugkoos/README.md

-# Hi, I'm Eugene — a BI & Data Analyst
+# Hi, I'm Eugene — a Data & Marketing Analyst

 ## 🧠 About Me